 4. They don’t have clear direction from company leadership

 Setting the direction for your business takes conviction and a tolerance for risk.
-You are going out on a limb to declare “this is where I think we should go as a company,” and there’s always a chance that you’re pointed toward a dead end.
-I’m convinced this is why we keep churning out vague corporate objectives every year during planning season — because we can vaguely achieve them and not have to worry about experiencing real failure.
+You are going out on a limb to declare where you are going as a company, and there’s always a chance that you’re pointed toward a dead end.
+This is probably why companies keep churning out vague corporate objectives every year during planning season — because they can vaguely achieve them and not have to worry about experiencing real failure.